boegel/easybuild-wiki/Setting-up-your-own-easyblocks-repository.md

 export PYTHONPATH=$PYTHONPATH:$MYEBDIR
 ```

-**Note**: You need to add the path to your easyblocks at the end, not at the beginning (see
+**Note**: Add the path to your easyblocks at the end, not at the beginning, to avoid messing with the `easybuild` namespace (see
 [below](#searching) as to why).

 <a name="wiki-searching">
 ### Note: The way in Python modules in Python packages are searched and found

-The reason why some notes were made in the steps above is the weay in which searching for Python modules
+The reason why some notes were made in the steps above is the way in which searching for Python modules
 in the Python path, and some custom hacking in `__init__.py` of the `easyblocks` package that comes
 with an EasyBuild installation.